Bachelor Nation's Amanda Stanton Marries Michael Fogel - E! Online

 Bachelor Nation's Amanda Stanton has found paradise with Michael Fogel.

 The couple tied the knot in an intimate ceremony in Santa Ynez, Calif. on Sept.
-2, per People.
+2. As their planner Talissa Arcangeli of Events by Talissa shared with told E!
+News, Amanda wanted to go for a "timeless, romantic garden feel" for the wedding

-"I wanted everything to be very timeless," she told the outlet.
-"It's an elevated modern garden wedding, very simple."
+"The day has lots of personal details," Talissa said, "with French blue accents, twinkle lights, embroidered napkins for each guest and Aperol Spritzes to welcome everyone."

 The celebration was certainly a family affair.
 Amanda's eldest daughter Kinsley, 10, served as the maid of honor while her youngest daughter Charlie, 8, fulfilled the flower girl duties.
 The girls wore the "Annabelle" dress from Doloris Petunia featuring a silk and satin bodice, lace skirt, cap sleeves and pearl buttons underneath an open keyhole back.